Home

 Best Jerusalem Old City Sites

-But since your time is probably limited, we've put together a list of our 10 favorite Jerusalem Old City sites to visit ...
+You could spend months discovering Jerusalem Old City treasures (- and we have!).
+But since your time is probably limited, we've put together a list of our 10 favorite Jerusalem Old City sites not to miss when you tour Jerusalem.

-1. The David Citadel
+1. Tower of David

 Just inside Jaffa Gate, the Tower of David Museum walks you through 4000 years of ancient Jerusalem Old City history and there’s a great view of the city from the tower.
-Admission includes a guided tour (available in English, French, Russian, German, Arabic and Hebrew).

-2. The Western Wall Tunnels
+2. Western Wall Tunnels

-Tour the tunnels along the foundations of the First and Second Temples.
 The Western Wall Heritage Foundation has just opened the Generations Center in the tunnels, a sound and light show based around glass sculptures that tell the story of Jerusalem.

 Reservations required: Call 1-599-515-888 (in Israel) or 972-2-627-1333 (from outside Israel).